B4rtekk1/Minecraft-Rust/README.md

 # Render3D - Voxel Rendering Engine

 Render3D is a high-performance voxel rendering engine and sandbox game built in Rust using the `wgpu` graphics API.
-It features an infinite procedurally generated world, advanced shaders, and a robust chunk management system.
+It features an infinite procedurally generated world, advanced shaders, dynamic day/night cycle, and a robust chunk management system.

 ## Key Features